About the Author of the Blogsite, Not the Author of the Bible::

 1 Kings 7:1-51 1 Kings [in Smaller Chunks]

-Solomon [was also] building his own [palace for] 13 years & he finished his house.
-He also built the [Palace] of the Forest of Lebanon.
+Solomon was building his own [palace for] 13 years & he finished all [of] his house.
+He also built the House of the Forest of Lebanon.
 The length was 100 cubits & the [width] 50 cubits & the height 30 cubits.
-[It] was upon 4 rows of cedar pillars [a.k.a. columns], with cedar beams upon the pillars.
+[It was built] upon 4 rows of cedar pillars [a.k.a. columns,] with cedar beams upon the pillars.

-It was covered with cedar [roofing] on the 45 pillars,15 in a row.
-There were windows [grouped together] in 3 rows & [the] light [was opposite] the light of the [other windows] in the 3 [rows].
+It was covered with cedar [roofing] above upon the beams, that lay on the 45 pillars, 15 in a row.
+There were windows [grouped together] in 3 rows & [the] light was [directly opposite] the light of the [other windows that faced it] in the 3 [rows.]

-All posts were square [for] the [doorways], with the windows & [the] light [was opposite] the light of the [other windows] in the 3 [rows].
-He made a [colonnade of pillars supporting the roof].
+And all [doorways had] square posts, with the windows & [the] light [was opposite] the light of the [other windows] in the 3 [rows.]
+He made a [covered] Porch of Pillars [a.k.a.
+The Hall of Pillars.]
 The length was 50 cubits & the [width] 30 cubits.

-The porch [portico with] pillars was [in front of] them & the [canopy] & the other pillars were [in front of all of] them.
-Then [Solomon] made a [hall] for the throne, the [Hall of Justice,] where he [would] judge.
+In [front of] them, [was] the porch [a.k.a. portico] & the other pillars & the thick beam [& canopy] were [in front of all of] them.
+Then [Solomon] made a porch for the throne, where he [would] judge, even the Porch of Judgment.

-It was covered with cedar from the floor to the [ceiling].
-His [palace] where he [lived] had another court [inside] the [hall, that had similar workmanship].
-Solomon also made a [palace] like this [hall] for Pharaoh’s daughter, whom he [had married].
+It was covered with cedar from one side of the floor to the other.
+His house where he [lived] had another court [inside] the porch which [had similar workmanship.]
+Solomon also made a house, [similar work] to the porch [a.k.a. hall,] for Pharaoh’s daughter, whom he [had married.]

-All of these [inside & outside] were [made] of costly stones [cut] with saws, even from the foundation to the [roof] & on the outside toward the [large] court.
-The foundation was of costly [large] stones [of 8 to 10 cubits].
+All of these were [made] of costly stones [cut] with saws, [inside & outside, even from the foundation to the [roof] coping & on the outside toward the [large] court.
+And the foundation was of costly [large] stones [of 8 to 10 cubits.]

-King Solomon sent & had Hiram [brought from] Tyre.
+And king Solomon sent & [had] Hiram [brought from] Tyre.
 [Hiram] was a widow’s son of the tribe of Naphtali.
 His father was a man of Tyre, [who] was filled with wisdom & understanding & [did] skillful, creative] work in brass.

-He came to Solomon & [did] all his work [requested of him].
-He cast 2 pillars [each] 18 cubits high of brass & each was 12 cubits [around them].
+He came to king Solomon & [fashioned] all his work.
+For he cast 2 pillars [each] 18 cubits high of brass & was 12 cubits [around each] of them.]
 He made 2 [capitals] of [molded] brass to [put] on the tops of the pillars.

 The height of [each capital] was 5 cubits.
-[He made decorative netting] & wreaths of chains, 7 [for each of the 2 capitals on top of the 2] pillars.
-[Also, for each of the] pillars, he made 2 rows of pomegranates on the [netting,] to cover [around] the [tops of the capitals].
+[He made decorative netting] & wreaths of chain work, 7 [for each of the 2 capitals on top of the 2] pillars.
+[Also, for each of the] pillars, he made 2 rows of pomegranates on the [netting,] to cover [around] the [tops of the capitals.]

-He [put] up the pillars in the porch of the temple & he put up the right pillar & called [its] name, Jachin.
-He [put] up the left pillar & called [it] Boaz.
+He [put] up the pillars in the porch of the temple & he [put] up the right pillar & called [its] name, Jachin [a.k.a.
+He Shall Establish.]
+He [put] up the left pillar & called [it] Boaz. [a.k.a.
+In It Is Strength.]
 On the top of the pillars was lily work.
 The work of the pillars [was] finished.

 He made a [molded brass] sea, 10 cubits from 1 [end] to the other.
 It was [circular] & [its] height was 5 cubits [with a] 30 cubit [circumference around] it.
-Under [the rim of the circular brass sea], there were [decorative gourds cast,] 10 to a cubit in 2 rows to go around it.
+Under [the rim of the circular brass sea,] there were [decorative buds cast, surrounding around] the sea; 10 [to] a cubit.
+[Encircling] the sea, the [buds] were cast in 2 rows,] when it was cast.

 [The circular brass sea] stood upon 12 [brass] oxen.
 3 [of the brass oxen faced] north, 3 [of the brass oxen faced] west, 3 [of the brass oxen faced] south & 3 [of the brass oxen faced] east.

-[The circular brass sea was placed upon the oxen & all their tails were inside facing the middle].
-[The brass sea was] a hand breadth thick [Nave’s Topical Bible said it’s approximately 4 inches] & the [rim] of it was [made] like the [rim] of a cup, with flowers & lilies.
+And the [circular brass] sea was [placed] above upon the oxen & all their [tails] were [inside facing the middle.]
+[The brass sea was] a hand breadth [wide] & the brim [a.k.a. edge] of it was [made] like the brim of a cup, with flowers & lilies.

-There was a [pedestal] above & [below] the lions & oxen, [some decorative] additions were made of thin [hammered] work.
-[Each of the movable stands] had 4 [brass] wheels & brass [axles].
+And upon the ledges, there was a base above & [below] the lions & oxen [some decorative] additions were made of thin [hammered] work.
+[Each of the movable stands had a basin &] had 4 [brass] wheels & brass [axles.]

-[At] the top of the [stand] there [was] a round [rim] 1/2 cubit high & [its ledges, framework & panels] were [1 piece with it].
-On the [panels,] he [carved cherubs,] lions & palm trees [spaced evenly around it].
+[At] the top of the [stand] there [was] a round [rim that encircled it] 1/2 cubit high.
+And on top of the [stand, its] ledges & borders [of it ] were [1 piece with it.]
+On the plates [a.k.a. panels,] of [its] ledges, he [carved cherubs,] lions & palm trees [spaced evenly around it.]

-[All] 10 [movable stands were cast with the same molds & had the same measurement] & size].
-Then, he made 10 brass [basins].
+[All] 10 [movable stands] he made were] all [cast with the same molds & had the same measurement & size.]
+Then, he made 10 brass lavers [a.k.a. basins.]
 [Each basin] was 4 cubits high & [held] 40 baths.
-[UnitConverters.net said they held approximately 232 gallons].

-He put 5 [movable stands] on the [south] side of the [temple] & 5 on the [north] side.
-He [put] the [brass] sea [in the southeast corner of the temple].
+And he put 5 [movable stands] on the [south] side of the [temple] & 5 on the [north] side.
+He [put] the [brass] sea [in the southeast corner of the temple.]
 Hiram made the [washbasins, shovels & bowls] & [finished] all the work that he made [for] king Solomon for the [Lord’s] house:

-the 2 pillars; 2 [capitals for] the top of the 2 pillars; 2 [sets of decorative netting to cover the 2 capitals] on top of the 2 pillars; 400 pomegranates for the 2 [sets of decorative netting to cover the 2 capitals] on top of the 2 pillars;
+The 2 pillars; 2 bowl [shaped portion of capitals for] the top of the 2 pillars; 2 [sets of decorative netting to cover the 2 capitals] on top of the 2 pillars; 400 pomegranates for the 2 [sets of decorative netting to cover the 2 capitals] on top of the 2 pillars;

 The king [had them molded] & cast in clay [from the] ground in the Plain of Jordan, between Succoth & Zarthan.
 Solomon [didn’t weigh all the brass objects Hiram made,] because there were [too] many.